censusdis/censusdis-tutorial-2024/README.md

 Armed with a working knowledge of [censusdis](https://github.com/censusdis/censusdis), attendees will be able to spend less time wrangling data and more time answering research questions.

+This will be a highly interactive hands-on tutorial with plenty of opportunity to write your own code to demonstrate what you have learned.
+In the final part of the tutorial, participants will break into small groups, build a notebook of their own to answer a research question, and have the opportunity to give a lightning talk about their work to the rest of the participants.

 ### Format

 This tutorial will consist of a series of lessons, each 15-20 minutes in length.
 Each lesson